05 Oct Tracing yeast back to its origins

 Tracing back yeast origin

-With the help of modern genetic analysis techniques, a Belgian research team has proved that the many thousands of strains of Saccharomyces cerevisiae – the most commonly used cultured yeast in modern-day food and beverages production – can be traced back to five subgroups that were domesticated as early as the 16th century.
-This means that the food ingredient yeast extract, which itself has a 100-year-old tradition, is directly linked to the beginnings of yeast
+Strains of Saccharomyces cerevisiae are the most commonly used cultured yeast in modern-day food and beverages production.
+According to a Belgian research team the many thousands of these strains of Saccharomyces cerevisiae can be traced back to five subgroups that were domesticated as early as the 16th century.
+This research was carried out with the help of modern genetic analysis techniques.
+This means that the food ingredient yeast extract, which itself has a 100-year-old tradition, is directly linked to the beginnings of yeast cultivation.